public-awesome/marketplace-outpost/README.md

 ## Outpost Server

 Outpost Server is also a fork of the ICS721 bridge, and runs on Stargaze.
 It receives messages from Outpost Clients, and communicates with Marketplace.
 For example, if a client sends a message to list an NFT, the server parses the message, and calls `SetAsk {}` on Marketplace.
-Outpost Server also custodies funds from NFT sales until they are claimed.

 ## List an NFT on Stargaze Marketplace via Outpost